Banchan

-Banchan are set in the middle of the table to be shared.
+Banchan (/ˈbɑːntʃɑːn/ BAHN-chahn; Korean: 반찬; Hanja: 飯饌; [pantɕʰan]) are small side dishes served along with cooked rice in Korean cuisine.
+Banchan are often set in the middle of the table to be shared.
 At the center of the table is the secondary main course, such as galbi or bulgogi, and a shared pot of jjigae.
 Bowls of cooked rice and guk (soup) are set individually.
 Banchan are served in small portions, meant to be finished at each meal and replenished during the meal if not enough.
 Usually, the more formal the meals are, the more banchan there will be.
-Jeolla province is particularly famous for serving many different varieties of banchan in a single meal.
+Jeolla Province is particularly famous for serving many different varieties of banchan in a single meal.